 The demonstration center includes adaptations and demonstrations of horticultural technologies.
 These horticultural innovations have been designed to help smallholder farmers overcome field and market challenges at low costs and with simple materials.
-Here are some of the technologies demonstrated at this center, with links to basic fact sheets in PDF:
+Here are some of the technologies demonstrated at this center, with links to basic fact sheets:

 - CoolBot for cold rooms

 The CoolBot was designed by an American farmer to trick an air-conditioner into creating a small cold room at reduced costs, to cool produce fresh from the fields.
 The cold room at the demonstration center is powered by solar panels.

 The demonstration center currently has two UC Davis-designed chimney solar dryers and sometimes a more traditional cabinet dryer model on display too.